AdobeDocs/experience-platform.en/help/destinations/catalog/advertising/liveramp-distribution.md

 ---
 title: LiveRamp - Distribution connection
 description: Learn how to use the LiveRamp - Distribution connector to activate audiences previously onboarded into LiveRamp, to other advertising destinations.
-last-substantial-update: 2023-07-26
 hide: yes
 hidefromtoc: yes
 ---

 # [!DNL LiveRamp - Distribution] connection {#liveramp-onboarding}

-The [!DNL LiveRamp - Distribution] enables you to activate audiences from Experience Platform to premium publishers across mobile, web, display, and connected TV mediums.
+The [!DNL LiveRamp - Distribution] connection enables you to activate audiences from Experience Platform to premium publishers across mobile, web, display, and connected TV mediums.

 >[!IMPORTANT]
 >